Allow plenty of time to arrive to Tower Bridge as you will want to take photographs of the surroundings.

 You can find regularly updates at Streetspace for London.

-The nearest car park to Tower Bridge is Tower Hill Coach and Car Park, situated at 50 Lower Thames Street, London, EC3R 6DT, next to the Tower of London.
+The nearest car parks to Tower Bridge are Tower Hill Coach and Car Park, situated at 50 Lower Thames Street, London, EC3R 6DT, next to the Tower of London, and The Circle Car Park on Queen Elizabeth Street (SE1 WJE).
 Another option is Minorities, a car park located on Mansell Street, a few minutes walk north of Tower Bridge.